Natasha Stott Despoja: Post-political career

 In July 2013, Stott Despoja was the founding chair of Our Watch, originally named Foundation to Prevent Violence Against Women and their Children.
 She left the position in July 2021, and was appointed life patron in August 2022.
 Our Watch is a joint initiative of the Victorian and Commonwealth Governments, based in Melbourne.
 It is an independent non-profit organisation that is now jointly funded by all states and territories of Australia, after the New South Wales Government was the last state government to join the organisation in 2019.

-Continuing roles

-On 21 July 2015, Stott Despoja returned to the Burnet Institute as a Patron.